 Professors: Paul Beauvais, Eric Branscomb, Patricia L. Buchanan, Regina Flynn, Perry Glasser, Patricia A. Gozemba, Rod Kessler, Claire Keyes, Thomas E. Luddy, Lisa N. Mulman, Patricia Parker, Donnalee Rubin, Nancy Schultz

 Profound literacy is the hallmark of a liberal education.
 To that end, English department courses involve instruction and study in literature and writing, the emphasis varying according to course content.
 Through intensive reading and analysis, students develop a critical appreciation of literature written in disparate times and places.
 Through expository writing, students learn techniques for conducting research and for drafting and revising analytic and persuasive essays based on critical reading.
 In creative writing, students develop an aesthetic through practicing the craft of various genres.
 The English department prepares students for professional and academic leadership including careers in teaching and writing.

 The English Department at Salem State offers courses and programs that provide a solid liberal arts foundation for positions in such areas as education, law, healthcare, business, publishing, editing, public service, freelance writing, and the arts.
 The department also offers concentrations in such areas as Literature, Creative Writing, and Professional Writing.
 Classes are small and led by an enthusiastic faculty in the forefront of their respective fields.
 The English major at SSU prepares students to participate successfully in a variety of professional environments.

-Combined BA English and MA Teaching English to Speakers of Other Languages
+English BA and MEd Teaching English to Speakers of Other Languages

 Combined BA English & MA English Literature